Finishers & Non-Finishers

 Drop Bag Pick-up

-- Aid station volunteers will deliver off all contents back to the Start/Finish area as soon as they are released from the course.
-The Butte 100 is not responsible for returning contents that are left.
+Aid station volunteers will deliver all contents back to the Start/Finish area as soon as they are dismissed from the course

-- Racer safety is of the utmost importance; however, race personnel can’t be everywhere at all times.
-It is imperative that everyone look after each other throughout race day and report any suspicious behavior to a race volunteer or official
+Racer safety is of the utmost importance; however, race personnel can’t be everywhere at all times.
+It is imperative that everyone look after each other throughout race day.
+It is the racer’s responsibility to report incidences immediately to race.

 The Butte 100 will commence rain, snow, or shine.
-In the event that an outside influence creates any difficulty, Triple Ring Productions will make every effort to provide an alternate course if possible.
+In the event that an outside influence creates any difficulty, organizers will make every effort to provide an alternate course if possible.
 Cancellation is an extreme and very last option.
 There will be no refunds or carryover of registration fees or entry positions in the event of a race cancellation.
-TRP will mail all contents of the swag bags and the race jerseys to all registered participants in a timely manner.
+Organizers will mail all contents of the swag bags and the race jerseys to all registered participants in a timely manner.